 Also, for people like me who struggle with depression and other mental health problems (who can also hide it very well), such words can save a life.

-Thus, offer praise to others, but don’t forget to offer yourself praise too.
+Thus, offer praise to others, but don’t forget to offer yourself praise, too.
 You deserve praise as much as anyone else, so don’t leave yourself out.

-In short, just be friendly, be honest (although not too honest, as that can often have the opposite effect of what you’re looking for), be open-minded, be tolerance, be approachable, and be personally authentic, there’s only one you.
+In short, just be friendly, be honest (although not too honest, as that can often have the opposite effect of what you’re looking for), be open-minded, be tolerant, be approachable, and be personally authentic, there’s only one you.

 Be a good listener

-There are many ways to be a good listener, most often the only one you’ll really need is to just be there for the person to talk to and to just listen attentively.
+There are many ways to be a good listener.
+Most often, the only one you’ll really need is to just be there for the person to talk to and to just listen attentively.
 But you can also use active listening skills, which helps to build rapport and trust.

 - Ask open-ended questions.

 - But also ask specific questions when you need to seek clarification.